bunnyc1986/blog/source/_posts/hello-world.md

 ### Deploy your blog to Heroku

 If the site looks good to you.
-You can start deploying it to Heroku and make is public.
+You can start deploying it to Heroku and make it public.

 * First thing, you need to create a `Procfile` file as following:
   ``` bash